thereviews/thereviews.github.io/_posts/2022-10-06-IP-Camera-NVR.md

 ---
-title: "7 Best IP Camera NVRs (2026) – 4K, ONVIF, PoE Support & Mixed-brandCompatibility"
+title: "7 Best IP Camera NVRs (2026) – 4K, ONVIF, PoE & Mixed-brand Compatibility"
 description: "
 Compare the 7 best IP camera NVRs of 2025 for home and business.
 See top 4K NVRs with ONVIF support, PoE and mixed-brand compatibility."
 date: 2026-01-13